dejanzele/armada-infra/terraform/README.md

 This project aims to provide a very straight-forward example of setting up an Armada cluster on AWS EKS.

 In order to create an Armada cluster on AWS EKS from scratch, we will use the Terraform modules provided in this repo:
-* *network* - create an AWS VPC
+* *network* - creates an AWS VPC with configurable public, private and database subnets
-* k8s - create a kubernetes cluster using AWS EKS
+* *k8s* - creates a kubernetes cluster using AWS EKS
-* addons - install necessary kubernetes tools needed by Armada
+* *addons* - installs necessary kubernetes tools needed by Armada

+All modules can be used independently, i.e. `k8s` module can be used with an already existing VPC, or `addons` module can be used with an already existing k8s cluster, but for simplicity, this guide will assume we are starting from scratch.

+In the `terraform/examples` folder are examples on how to use each terraform module and sample configurations.

 ## Dependencies